omaciel/omacielhugo/content/posts/1034-because-your-distro-should-be-cool.md

   because-your-distro-should-be-cool
 tags:
  - rpath
+ - foresight
 title: Because Your Distro Should Be Cool!
 ---

 It is with my **Community Manager** hat and as a **Linux enthusiast** that I bring you this post about the [Foresight Linux](http://www.foresightlinux.org) distribution, literally born and brewed where I work and filled to the brim with the technology developed at **rPath**.
 However, this is not yet another article about yet another Linux distribution with arguments about how great it is compared to